Homeschooling gets high marks...when parents provide structured lessons

 If so, that might explain some of the results here.
 And it suggests that homeschooling parents--like many classroom teachers--need to find new ways to reach these students.

-For a concise analysis of the history of homeschooling research, check out Eric Isenberg’s article for the Peabody Journal of Education:
+For a concise analysis of the history of research on this topic, check out Eric Isenberg’s article for the Peabody Journal of Education:

 Isenberg E. 2007.
 What have we learned about homeschooling?
 Peabody Journal of Education, 82: 327–409.